timotheuslin/ZapNvme.efi/README.md

 ## Known limitations:
-1. Only Linux build is tested.
-Windows and Xcode are not covered.
+1. Only Linux and Windows (VS2017) builds are tested.
+Xcode build is not covered.